ELA-v/Discord-exporting-script/README.md

 These files are supposed to be interactive, only token and the exporting tool are needed, once that is done the script will ask you for a server ID and then for an output PATH for your export.

+Beware that the output files could be as big as a couple gigabytes if you are exporting an whole server, big and old servers can even get just a couple GBs for each channel.
+I reccomend you use the weekly export first for testing.

 ## Output files
+The script outputs slpit HTML files into 100mbs for each channel, I set this limit since it is the biggest a file can be opened without eating all your ram or taking a while to open, it also makes it easier to navigate through the whole file.
 ## Examining the script